apalhinha/workout/content/exercises/auto/f/floor-l-sit-back-and-forth.md

 title: "Floor L-Sit Back and Forth"
 url: "/exercises/floor-l-sit-back-and-forth-workout-exercise"
 eid: "f-lsit-bf"
-description: "How-to, correct form, instructions and hints to perform Floor L-Sit Back and Forth.
-Similar exercises and video demo"
+description: "How-to perform the 'Floor L-Sit Back and Forth' movement, correct form, instructions and hints.
+Similar exercises, body parts activated, notes, tips and video demonstration"
 intro: ["Sitting in an L-Sit position and balancing your body activates core and hamstrings."]
 steps: ["Sit on the floor, legs straight and feet together.", "Straighten your back.", "Perform small balance moves with your upper body, moving forward and backward."]
 benefits: ["Improve posture.", "Prepares hamstrings and back for the L-Sit."]